belozierov/SwiftCoroutine/README.md

 It is already well-established in other programming languages and is an evolution in asynchronous programming.
 The implementation of this pattern is possible thanks to coroutines.

-Let’s have a look at the example with coroutines.
+Let’s have a look at the example with coroutine inside of which `await()` suspends it and resumes when the result is available.

 ```swift
 //executes coroutine on the main thread and returns CoFuture<Void> that we will use for error handling